-David’s’ brothers and the rest of the soldiers thought he was unqualified when he offered to fight Goliath.
+David’s’ brothers and the rest of the soldiers thought he was just trying to show off when he offered to fight Goliath.
 I can imagine their remark – Who does this foolish shepherd boy think he is and what could he possibly pull off?
-In other words, the world teaches that when we step into the real world, we step away from our dreams.
+In other words, the real world has no place for dreamers.

 I’ve always haboured a dream for writing.
 I even had several pieces of unfinished stories tucked away in my computer files and notebooks.
 It’s something I have done almost unconsciously maybe because my mind dared not give my heart a chance to run away with the idea.
 Starting a blog was my way of stepping out.
 I decided I was not going to hide in the shadows anymore.

 Like me, you may have a ‘secret dream’, something you have always wanted to do, a change in your life you wish you could make or you just know that you have settled for far less than what you were created for.
 In his book ‘Maximizing your Potential’ the late Myles Monroe wrote these profound words: